why fighting this hampshire police case is important for all whistleblowers

-The EAT decision as far as I am concerned is based on a misleading judgment and my concerns have since been proved correct with regards to documents which had been suppressed and have now been discovered which; would have made it very difficult for Mr Housego to go along the line which he did to try and protect the Chief Constable and Hampshire Constabulary.
+The EAT decision as far as I am concerned is based on a misleading judgment and my concerns have since been proved correct with regards to documents which had been suppressed and have now been discovered which; would have made it very difficult for Mr Housego to go along the line which he did which appeared to be to try and protect the Chief Constable and reputation of Hampshire Constabulary.

 The latest employment tribunal case concerns the suppression of those documents and the failure of the present Chief Constable Olivia Pinkney to investigate her Professional Standards Department or hold her present Deputy Chief Constable Sara Glen to account.

 We appear to be going down the same route and it is important for all whistleblowers to understand that despite all the publicity surrounding whistleblowing, you will be left on your own and your life from then on will change.